De-Nieuwe-Zaak/shop-case-unishore/README.md

 ### Additional Notes

-- You are free to use any library for styling (e.g., CSS modules, styled-components).
+- You are free to use any library for styling (e.g., CSS modules, styled-components, tailwind).
 - Aim for a balance between functionality and code quality within the given time frame.
 - Utilize the existing Redux store setup; do not create a new store.